wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-global-web-presence-solution-overview.md

 Optimize your .COM site by scaling automatically with Autoscale, caching with Azure Redis Cache, running background tasks with WebJobs, and maintaining high availability with Azure Traffic Manager.

 The ability of Azure Websites to [scale up and out] meets the need of your .COM site, regardless of the size of your workload.
-Scale out your website manually through the [Azure preview portal](https://manage.windowsazure.cn/), programmatically through the [Service Management API] or [PowerShell scripting], or automatically through the Autoscale feature.
+Scale out your website manually through the [Azure <!-- deleted by customization preview portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Management Portal](https://manage.windowsazure.cn/) <!-- keep by customization: end -->, programmatically through the [Service Management API] or [PowerShell scripting], or automatically through the Autoscale feature.
 In **Standard** hosting plan, Autoscale enables you to scale out a website automatically based on CPU utilization.
 For best practices, see [Troy Hunt]'s [10 things I learned about rapidly scaling web apps with Azure].

 Make your website more responsive with the [Azure Redis Cache].
 Use it to cache data from backend databases and other things such as the [ASP.NET session state] and [output cache].